Algebraic diagrammatic construction (ADC)#

 • Out-of-core

-Use of disk to store the expensive tensors.
-This algorithm is invoked by setting max_memory to a small value.
+Uses disk to store expensive tensors.
+This algorithm is invoked when storing two-electron integrals requires more memory than specified by the max_memory keyword (in MB).
 See examples/adc/05-outcore.py

-The memory and disk usage can be greatly reduced by approximating the two-electron integrals with density-fitting.
-A simple example of a DF-ADC(2) calculation is:
+The memory and disk usage can be greatly reduced by approximating the two-electron integrals with density fitting.
+An example of the ADC(2) calculation with density fitting is provided below:

 from pyscf import gto, scf, adc, df